catdad/tiny.request/README.md

 	//JSONP
 	request.jsonp(options, callback);

 The callback parameters still use the same style, but are a little different.
 As mentioned above, `err` will the first parameter, but you'll see some inconsistency with JSON requests.
 The second, `body`, will be a parsed JSON object, so it'll be ready to use as soon as you get the callback.

-Since JSONP does not use `XMLHttpRequest`, it will not receive an `xhr` in the callback, though a regular JSON call will still get the `xhr` object.
+Also, since JSONP does not use `XMLHttpRequest`, it will not receive an `xhr` in the callback.
+It also does not support synchronous requests, so it will ignore whatever you pass in as the `async` option in the parameters.
++

 ### Bonus